 A tenacious British Superbike champion who battled the world's best, becoming a respected development rider and team manager after his racing career.

-Leon Camier's story is one of domestic dominance followed by a gritty, underdog struggle on the world stage.
-He announced himself as a force in the British Superbike Championship, clinching the title in 2009 with an air of inevitability, winning more than half the season's races.
-That success earned him a coveted spot in the World Superbike championship, where he spent years competing for satellite teams, often outperforming his machinery.
-Known for his smooth style and analytical mind, Camier became a valued development rider, helping to refine motorcycles for factories like Aprilia and MV Agusta.
-His career transitioned seamlessly from the cockpit to the pit wall, where his deep technical knowledge and racecraft now inform his role as a team manager, shaping the next generation of racing talent.
+Leon Camier won the British Superbike Championship in 2009, taking more than half the season's races.
+That domestic dominance earned him a spot in the World Superbike championship, where he spent years competing for satellite teams, often outperforming his machinery.
+Teams valued his smooth riding style and analytical approach; he became a development rider who helped refine motorcycles for Aprilia and MV Agusta.
+Camier later moved from the cockpit to the pit wall.
+His deep technical knowledge and racecraft now inform his role as a team manager, shaping the next generation of racing talent.
+Born in 1986, he built a career on precision and persistence rather than flash.

 1981–1996